ansys/ansys-sphinx-theme/doc/source/user_guide/options.rst

         },
     }

-With these options set, your Sphinx project can use MeiliSearch to provide search functionality for your documentation.
+With these options set, MeiliSearch is available for performing searches of your documentation.

 .. note::

-    If you do not set the "use_meilisearch" option, ``ansys-sphinx-theme`` uses the default search functionality
-    inherited from the PyData Sphinx Theme.
+    If you do not set the ``use_meilisearch`` dictionary, the Ansys Sphinx Theme uses the default search functionality inherited from the PyData Sphinx Theme.

 Cheat sheets
 ------------

-The ``cheatsheet`` HTML theme option can be used to enable a cheat sheet in the Ansys Sphinx theme.

-To enable a cheatsheet, in the ``conf.py`` file for your PyAnsys library, you can add a child dictionary named ``cheatsheet`` to the ``html_theme_options`` dictionary.
+If a cheat sheet has been created for your PyAnsys library, you can show a thumbnail image of it in the left navigation pane of one or more sections of your documentation.

-This dictionary should contain these keys, in the order given:
+In the ``html_theme_options`` dictionary, you add a child dictionary named ``cheatsheet`` that contain these keys, in the order given:

-#. ``url``: URL of the cheat sheet for downloading.
+#. ``url``: URL of the cheat sheet.
 #. ``title``: Title of the cheat sheet.
-#. ``thumbnail``: Thumbnail image for the cheat sheet.
+#. ``thumbnail``: URL of the thumbnail image for the cheat sheet.
-#. ``needs_download``: Whether to download the cheat sheet locally during the build.
+#. ``needs_download``: Whether to download the cheat sheet locally during the documentation build.
    The default is ``False``, in which case the cheat sheet is accessed directly from the provided URL.
-If ``True``, the cheat sheet is downloaded to the ``_build/html/_static/`` directory.
+   If ``True``, the cheat sheet is downloaded to the ``_build/html/_static/`` directory and accessed from here.
-#. ``pages``: List of pages to include in the cheat sheet (optional).
-If no list is provided, the cheat sheet includes the index page of the documentation.
+#. ``pages``: List of names for the reStructuredText (RST) files to show the cheat sheet on.
+If no list
+   is provided, the cheat sheet is shown in the left navigation pane of the main ``index.rst`` file.

+Here is an example of how to add the ``cheatsheet`` dictionary to the `html_theme_options`` dictionary:

 .. code-block:: python

     html_theme_options = (
         {
             "cheatsheet": {
-                "url": "<your cheat sheet URL>",
+                "url": "<URL of the cheat sheet>",
-                "title": "<title of your cheat sheet>",
+                "title": "<title of the cheat sheet>",
-                "thumbnail": "<image URL>",
+                "thumbnail": "<URL of the thumbnail image>",
-                "needs_download": True,  # True if you want to download the cheatsheet locally in the ``_build/html/_static/`` directory.
-                "pages": "<list of pages to include the cheat sheet on>",  # Optional },
+                "needs_download": True,  # True if you want to download and access the cheat sheet locally "pages": "<list of names for the pages to include the cheat sheet on>",  # Optional },
         },
     )

-Here is an example configuration of using cheatsheet in ``conf.py`` file of ``PyMAPDL``:
+Here is an example of how to show a thumbnail of a PyMAPDL cheat sheet in the left navigation pane of its main ``index.rst`` file and the ``learning.rst`` file in its "Getting started" section:

  .. code-block:: python